 “In exquisitely crafted prose, Rachel Heng gives us a startling look at a version of the world that seems simultaneously wild and plausible.
 Heng is a bold new talent and a writer to watch.” - Liz Moore, author of Heft and The Unseen World

-Recommended by The Independent, ELLE, The Huffington Post, NYLON, The Rumpus, Book Riot, Tor.com and Grazia Magazine, Suicide Club will be published by Henry Holt, Macmillan (US) and Sceptre, Hachette (UK) and translated into 8 languages worldwide.
+A 'Most Anticipated Book' by The Independent, ELLE, The Huffington Post, NYLON, The Rumpus, The Irish Times, Book Riot, Tor.com and Grazia Magazine, Suicide Club will be published by Henry Holt, Macmillan (US) and Sceptre, Hachette (UK) and translated into 8 languages worldwide.
 Available in bookstores on 10 July 2018 or pre-order today.

 Advance Praise for Suicide Club